Financial-Times/origami-bower-registry/README.md

 We configure Origami Bower Registry using environment variables.
 In development, configurations are set in a `.env` file.
 In production, these are set through Heroku config.
 Further documentation on the available options can be found in the [Origami Service documentation][service-options].

-  * `GITHUB_TOKEN`: The oauth token to use when communication with the Github API.
+  * `GITHUB_TOKEN`: The oauth token to use when communicating with the Github API.
-  * `GITHUB_SECRET`: The secret used when communication with the Github Webhooks.
+  * `GITHUB_SECRET`: The secret used when communicating with the Github Webhooks.
   * `GRAPHITE_API_KEY`: The FT's internal Graphite API key.
   * `PORT`: The port to run the application on.
   * `NODE_ENV`: The environment to run the application in.
 One of `production`, `development` (default), or `test` (for use in automated tests).